 Please use a face mask when travelling.
 Please keep in mind that you must travel ONLY if you are healthy ( no symptoms of COVID-19).

-Before travelling to Estonia, all non-EU students admitted in the academic year 2020/2021 or UT students returning to continue their studies must sign the form, regardless of whether their country is currently listed here.
+Before travelling to Estonia, all non-EU students admitted for the academic year 2021/2022 or UT students returning to continue their studies must confirm thier compliance with the rules, regardless of whether their country is currently listed here.
+Please fill the form.

 Yes you can, we inform embassies electronically.
 We do not send the confirmation about receiving your confirmation, you can start with the visa application immediately.

 Yes, all non-EU students either returning or coming to Estonia for the first time must inform us of the date of their travel and their address in Estonia.
 Please fill in this form here.

-Information for EU students (citizens and residents of the European Union and the Schengen area) on arriving/returning to Estonia
+Information for the EU students not vaccinated (citizens and residents of the European Union and the Schengen area) on arriving/returning to Estonia

 You must fully obey self-isolation rules within the first 10 days after your arrival in Estonia, see below, if you are departing or transiting through an EU country indicated in the “red” category here.

 Self-isolation, the usual period of which is 10 days, means: refrain from unessential contacts and you may leave your place of residence or permanent place of stay only to see a doctor, to purchase food, essentials and medicines, or in the event of an emergency.
 Further information is in the section titled “COVID-19 self-isolation information”, see below.

 Please note that if have to stay in self-isolation, yet would like to shorten your self-isolation period (from 10 to 6 days), you either can: